GetLevvel/katacoda-scenarios/rhoar-vertx/quote-generator/05-deploy-to-openshift.md

 **3. Access the application running on OpenShift**

 Click on the
 [route URL](http://quote-generator-vertx-kubernetes-workshop.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)
 to access the sample UI.

-> You can also access the application through the link on the OpenShift Web Console Overview page.
-Remember to add /admin at the end of the ROUTE url.
+> You can also access the application through the link for the quote-generator route on the OpenShift Web Console Overview page.

 You should now see an HTML page that looks like this: